larian-balea/AI-UBB/README.md

     <li> 📂 Semester 1
         <ul>
             <li>
-                    <a 🐍 Fundamentals of Programming
+                    <a "🐍 Fundamentals of Programming"
                     </a>
             </li>
         </ul>